Table of Contents

 datapine is a BI reporting tool that offers the possibility to create online dashboards with a user-friendly interface that will allow anyone in your business to create powerful reports with just a few clicks.
 The benefit of this tool lies in its interactivity.
 You can choose from a wide range of graphs and charts to visualize your data and support your decision-making.
 Additionally, the whole analysis process can be done on one screen and the data can be filtered depending on who needs to use it, or the discussion that it needs to support.

-Last but not least, in order to achieve a successful SaaS dashboard is to make it actionable and accessible for everyone.
+Last but not least, in order to achieve a successful dashboarding process is to make it actionable and accessible for everyone.

 Today, thanks to a wide range of business analytics tools you can visualize all your important KPIs from different touchpoints in one SaaS dashboard, and automate the process so you have the latest data to work with.
 These two points will make your dashboards actionable tools that will ultimately lead to better decision-making.